cosmos/sdk-tutorials/academy/3-my-own-chain/cosmwasm.md

 In this last command, `wasm` is [an alias](https://github.com/InterWasm/cw-contracts/blob/ac4c2b9/contracts/nameservice/.cargo/config#L2) for `wasm build --release --target wasm32-unknown-unknown`.

 You now have a compiled smart contract on file.
-You want to maintain your smart contract binary as small as possible, and have Rust compiled with default settings.
+You want to maintain your smart contract binary as small as possible and have Rust compiled with default settings.
 Check the size of your build with:

 ```sh
 $ ls -lh target/wasm32-unknown-unknown/release/cw_nameservice.wasm